NelliaFC/Employee-Tracker-SQL/README.md

 * THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 #  Must Install
-[MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command-line, and the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
+* [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries.
+* [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command-line.
+* [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

 ![Database Demo](./lib/dataandtables.png)